Andrea Motley Crabtree Wikipedia, The First, Biography, Birthday, Wiki, Bio, Age

 Crabtree ended up earning the coveted diver badge, one of only two Soldiers and nine Sailors to do so.
 There will be no bougainvillea, despite the fact that Crabtree has accomplished something that no Female Soldier has achieved in a predominantly white male working area.
 Her first assignment at Fort Belvoir made that clear.

-See more: Guttakay- Wiki, Age, Height, Net Worth, Girlfriend, Ethnicity
+See more: Josh Bastin- Wiki, Biography, Age, Height, Net Worth, Girlfriend

 She recalls that the majority of the 39 male divers who made up the US Army diving school at the time were not happy to have me.